 - What about testing after the radon system is installed?

-Following mitigation, we retest each home with either a CRM machine or if preferred, we can supply a passive third party charcoal test kit with independent laboratory analysis.
+Following mitigation, we retest each home with either a CRM machine, an ePerm (Electret Ion Chamber) or if preferred, we can supply a passive third party charcoal test kit with independent laboratory analysis.

 The EPA recommends that homes with Radon systems be re-tested every two years.
 All mitigation systems should be retested following installation.